 Susan Nickerson is a partner in Torys’ Pensions and Employment Practice.
 Recognized as a leading pension and benefits lawyer, Susan’s practice focuses on all areas of pension and benefits law and governance.
 She advises clients on issues ranging from fiduciary duties and risk management, plan conversion and funding, to implementation of new plan designs.
 She also provides advice on the pension and benefit plan implications of corporate transactions, restructurings and insolvencies.
 With particular expertise in pension plan governance, Susan develops and implements pension plan governance structures and systems.

 Chambers Canada—Leading lawyer in pensions & benefits (2016-2020)

 Chambers Global—Leading lawyer in pensions and benefits (2016-2017)

 The Legal 500 Canada—Leading lawyer in pensions (2020)

-Best Lawyers' Best Lawyers in Canada—Leading lawyer in employee benefits law (2010-2017)
+Best Lawyers in Canada—Leading lawyer in employee benefits law (2010-2020)

 An active member of the pension community, Susan is a frequent speaker and moderator on emerging industry issues and has a particular interest in policy development on a provincial and national level.
-She is the Past Chair of the National Policy Committee of the Association of Canadian Pension Management (ACPM) and a member of the ACPM Executive Committee.
-Susan was the 2016 recipient of the ACPM’s Don Ireland Award from the Association of Canadian Pension Management in recognition of outstanding volunteerism in the field of pensions and benefits law and governance.
+She is the current Chair of the Board of Directors of the Association of Canadian Pension Management (ACPM) and the Past Chair of ACPM’s National Policy Committee.
+Susan was the first recipient of the Don Ireland Award from the Association of Canadian Pension Management in recognition of outstanding volunteerism in the field of pensions and benefits law and governance.

 Susan is active in the McGill Alumni Association having served as a board member and the President of the McGill Alumni Association of Toronto.